Disease and Drug Information

 It is important to protect yourself from ultraviolet (UV) radiation all year round, not just during the summer.
 Even on cloudy or hazy days, UV rays can reach your skin.
 UV rays also reflect off surfaces, including water, cement, sand, and snow.

-Being extra cautious between 10 am and 4 pm may also be beneficial, as these are the most hazardous hours of the day for UV exposure.
+Being extra cautious between 10 am - 4 pm may also be beneficial, as these are the most hazardous hours of the day for UV exposure.
 In North America, UV rays from sunlight are the most intense during late spring and early summer.

 Some easy options for protection against UV radiation include: